giancarlow333/solar-system-diagrammer/README.md

 * Resizing the window when a planet is input that has an orbital radius of more than 2.5 AU.
 * Adding labels to each planet.
 * Support for asteroid belts.
-* Support for multiple and circumbinary star systems.

 ## Sources